yaoakifumi/Ppul-reference-transcriptome/de-novo-assembly.md

-Theses analysis were partly performed using [NIG supercomputer system](https://sc.ddbj.nig.ac.jp), National Institute of Genetics, Research Organaization of Information and Systemes, Japan.
+These analysis were partly performed using [NIG supercomputer system](https://sc.ddbj.nig.ac.jp), National Institute of Genetics, Research Organaization of Information and Systemes, Japan.

 # De novo assembly

 ## Adapter trimming by Trimmomatic
-remove adapter sequences and low quality reads. adapter sequences are deposited in "adapter.fa"
+Remove adapter sequences and low quality reads.
+Adapter sequences are deposited in "adapter.fa"

 [Trimmomatic]() version 0.3.9
 ```